mus-format/mus-examples-go/README.md

 - oneof - shows how you can Marshal/Unmarshal interface (or demonstrates oneof feature).
-- pm - contains two examples that demonstrate the use of the `pm` package to serialize a graph and linked list data structures.
+- pm - contains two examples that demonstrate the use of the `pm` package to serialize a graph and a linked list.
 - validation - shows how you can validate different data types during unmarshalling.